 Continuation in the honors program requires a minimum GPA of 7.0 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 7.0 on \star 60 in Years 3 and 4 of the program.
-Each program of study must be approved by the coordinator in the Division of Neuroscience.
+Graduation requires a minimum GPA of 7.0 on ★60 in Years 3 and 4 of the program.
+Each program of study must be approved by the program coordinator in the Centre for Neuroscience.